Accretion-Driven Squeezing of Fuzzy Dark Matter Halo Cores in the Schr\"odinger-Newton Framework: The Model

 \section{The Model}

-To describe the dark matter halo density profiles around an accreting supermassive black hole, we consider a scalar field dark matter model, in which the dark matter are comprised of ultralight fuzzy dark matter (FDM) particles.
-As the occupation numbers in galactic halos are high, the ultralight fuzzy dark matter can be described by a scalar field $\Psi(\mathbf{r},t)$ minimally coupled to the gravity, obeying the Schr\"{o}dinger-Newton equation \cite{tod1999analytical}
+To model fuzzy dark matter (FDM) in galactic halos, we treat the ultralight bosons as a classical scalar field $\Psi(\mathbf{r},t)$ due to their high occupation numbers ($\gg 1$), which justifies a mean-field approximation.
+This field obeys the Schr\"odinger-Newton (SN) equation, coupling quantum evolution to self-gravitation via Poisson's equation---ideal for capturing wave-like interference on kpc scales while incorporating Newtonian gravity.
+To describe the dark matter halo density profiles around an accreting supermassive black hole, we consider a scalar field dark matter model in which dark matter consists of ultralight fuzzy dark matter (FDM) particles.
+Given the high occupation numbers in galactic halos, FDM can be treated as a scalar field $\Psi(\mathbf{r},t)$ minimally coupled to gravity, obeying the Schr\"{o}dinger-Newton equation \cite{tod1999analytical}